What Is a Woodruff Key? | Why Use a Woodruff Key? | Sunk Keys

 Why Use a Woodruff Key?

-Mains advantages of a Woodruff key are the elimination of milling near the shaft shoulders, where stress concentrations and concentrations would be affected.
 The latter is especially important for high-speed operations.
 It has the advantage that it will fold itself into its circular recess to accommodate any tapers in the mating hub on the assembly; For this reason, it cannot be used as a pawn key because it will jam.

 Woodruff is commonly used in machine tools and, for example, betweens the flywheels and crankshaft of a small internal combustion engine, where the drive depends largely on the fit between the shaft and the cone-bored flywheel hub.

 An added advantage is that while a stuck key can be removed from the shaft with a hammer, the circular profile will push the key out of the slot, unlike a standard key that would need to be pushed axially or out of its slot.
-I will have to take it out.
-Common applications include machines tools, automotive applications, snowblowers.

 Sunk Keys: